Greenville, Ohio

-Greenville is a city in and the county seat of Darke County, Ohio, United States, located near the western edge of Ohio about 33 miles northwest of Dayton.
-The population was 13,227 at the 2010 census.
+Greenville is a city in Darke County, Ohio, United States, and its county seat.
+It is near Ohio's western edge, about 33 mi northwest of Dayton.
+The population was 12,786 at the 2020 census.

 History

-Historic Native American tribes in the region included the Wyandot, the Delaware, the Shawnee, the Ottawa, the Chippewa, the Pottawatomi, the Miami, the Weea, the Kickapoo, the Piankasha, the Kaskaskia and the Eel River tribe.
+Indigenous tribes in the region included the Wyandot, the Delaware, the Shawnee, the Ottawa, the Chippewa, the Pottawatomi, the Miami, the Wea, the Kickapoo, the Piankasha, the Kaskaskia and the Eel River.
 These participated in the Northwest Indian War, their effort to repel European Americans from the Northwest Territory.